donaldboulton/minimal-mistakes/_pages/about.md

 Headless CMS for complete separation from your app/site and with full version control Modern authentication methods such as OAuth 2 for ultimate security.

-## Working for Father God

-Always worked for Father Creator since the beginning of time.
-Just hanging out watching our children play; till my day then playtime ends, to my new way.

 ## Just Moved from ASP.
 Everything

 Whooo what a relief.
 Ruby Jekyll and GitHub Pages is the kind, figured this out in a few days with the help of [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/){: id="open-website" rel="noreferrer"}, and lots of documentation on Ruby, Jekyll with GitHub Pages.